Skip to content

 The Pennsylvania Horticultural Society’s two Pop-Up Gardens transform vacant lots into lush outdoor spaces.
 At both gardens, expect botanical-themed cocktails and a rotating selection of food from local restaurants.

-The PHS Pop-Up Garden at Manayunk fills a spacious parcel of land with over 2,200 varieties of plants and trees.
-The Garden is home to a decades-old olive tree that was once featured in the Philadelphia Flower Show.
-This working garden is filled with vegetables and herbs, and an ample amount of outdoor seating.
+The South Street garden that’s within walking distance from Center City features a beautiful pergola, with food and drink vendors and plenty of seating throughout.
+Their Manayunk location fills a spacious parcel of land with over hundreds of varieties of plants and trees.
+The garden is home to an olive tree that was once featured in the Philadelphia Flower Show.
+This working garden is filled with vegetables, herbs, and an ample amount of outdoor seating where you can enjoy a drink or some food.

 An outdoor patio space is covered with an awning.
 Lights hang from its roof.
 Planters are also shown hanging from the awning.
 People are shown sitting down at tables.